PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Related Work

-Compliant fingertips have been widely explored in robotic fingers to achieve passive adaptation.
-These range from rubber-like pads attached to rigid fingers to structured flexural fingertips that use distributed compliant elements to conformally wrap around objects~\cite{Crooks2016FinOptimization,Chi2024UniversalRobots,Seo2025LEGATO:Tool,shang2025forte}.
-However, fully compliant designs face limitations in thin-object acquisition and precise contact initiation, where localized stiffness is beneficial.
+Compliant fingertips and soft contact interfaces have been widely explored to provide passive adaptation and robust interaction under geometric uncertainty.
+Existing approaches range from soft pads attached to rigid fingers to structured compliant fingertips and grasp-related contact interfaces that exploit distributed deformation during interaction~\cite{Crooks2016FinOptimization,Seo2025LEGATO:Tool,Chi2024UniversalRobots}.
+While these designs improve adaptability, fully compliant contacts can be disadvantageous for thin-object acquisition and precise contact initiation, where localized stiffness and well-defined contact geometry are beneficial.